kalessil/phpinspectionsea/docs/DEVELOPERS.md

 # Developer docs
-Helps on setting up the project and running tests.
+Helps with setting up the project and running tests.

 ## Setting up the project